 There is a misconception doing the rounds in the last few years that it is a statue to honour Octave Lapize, who was the first Tour de France rider to cross Col du Tourmalet in 1910.
 It’s not.
 This seems to have arisen after a plaque commemorating the first crossing by Le Tour and Lapize was erected on the wall under Le Géant in 2010.
 The real purpose is “Le Géant du Tourmalet est l’hommage des Hautes Pyrénées aux Géants de la route”, ” The Giant of the Tourmalet is the homage of Hautes Pyrenees to the Giants of the road”.
 Interpret that as you wish.
 The giants of the road could be the riders of Le Tour de France or it could be all the riders who cycle up Col du Tourmalet each year.
 I prefer the latter.
 An honour for every cyclist who makes it to the top.

 The Tour de France first entered the high mountains in 1910 with Col du Tourmalet as the first HC climb on an epic 326km stage from Luchon to Bayonne, The Circle of Death.
 The many stories and legends that have emerged since are too many to relate here, I will return to them in other posts.
 2018 will be the 86th time the Tourmalet has been used by Le Tour.

-This list is of the first rider on each stage.
+This list is of the first rider over the summit on each stage.

 2016 – Thibaut Pinot – France